The Reverend Beth Maynard

 The Reverend Christine C. Hopkins

-Ordained in June 2000, Christine Hopkins currently serves full time as Deacon assigned to Emmanuel Memorial Episcopal Church, Champaign.
-In that capacity she has a variety of responsibilities including preaching, pastoral care, youth activities and outreach.
-At the diocesan level she is the chair of the anti-racism commission and serves on the Commission on Ministry.
+Ordained in June 2000, Christine Hopkins currently serves full time as Deacon assigned to Emmanuel.
+In that capacity she has a variety of responsibilities including outreach, preaching, and pastoral care.
+At the diocesan level she is the chair of the anti-racism commission and has served on the Commission on Ministry.
 She is also a member of the Prairie Center Citizen Advisory Board.

 Deacon Chris holds a Bachelor of Science degree in math education and a Master's degree in counseling from the University of Illinois.For thirty-plus years Deacon Chris worked for the Urbana School District.
 She held many roles including math teacher, guidance counselor, swim coach, a variety of activities sponsor and division chair.

-She has been married to her husband R. Michael for forty two years.
-Together they have three children, the oldest Matthew, married to his wife Amanda, their middle child Carolyn, and their youngest daughter Grace, and her husband Brady.
+She has been married to her husband R. Michael for over 40 years.
+Together they have three children: the oldest Matthew, married to his wife Amanda, their middle child Carolyn, and their youngest daughter Grace and her husband Brady.
 They also enjoy their eight grandchildren.

-If you'd like to contact Deacon Chris, she can be reached at 217.352.9827 or via email at firstname.lastname@example.org.
+If you'd like to contact Deacon Chris, she can be reached at 217.352.9827, extension 2 or via email at email@example.com.

 Mary Sievers began her work as Parish Administrator for Emmanuel in August of 2015.
 Mary’s educational background includes Bachelor’s and Master’s Degrees in Youth Ministry, and she has spent most of her career in the field of youth ministry and teaching.
 While she continues to work with youth at her home church, Mary has decided to put her administrative skills to work in her professional career.
 Mary is passionate about working in a ministry setting and is excited to be serving here at Emmanuel Memorial.
 She can be reached via phone at 217.352.9827 or via email at firstname.lastname@example.org.